 - In addition to the steel bezel, the rest of the case is made of the same material

-- The strap is made of leather instead of silicone, although it still maintains the "quick release" system
+- The strap is made of leather instead of silicone, although it still has the "quick release" system.

 - Changing the material of the box increases the weight to 56 grams